How to Lose 5% of Your Body Weight to Decrease your Health Risk During the Pandemic

 Why Are the Obese the Hardest Hit from Coronavirus?

-There is a theory on why obesity boosts the odds of developing severe symptoms of COVID-19.
+There is a theory as to why obesity boosts the odds of developing severe symptoms of COVID-19.

 Overweight individuals tend to have higher resistance in their airways.
-Coupled with lower lung volume and weakened breathing ability, you have a recipe ripe for complete respiratory failure.
+Coupled with lower lung volume and weakened breathing ability, and you have a recipe that is ripe for complete respiratory failure.

 Obesity and Excess Body Weight Often Comes with Underlying Conditions

 COVID-19 is hard enough on the body and breathing systems.
-But imagine if a virus was attacking your body and you also had one or more of the following conditions to contend with.
+But imagine if your body were being attacked by a virus and you also have one or more of the following conditions to contend with.

 High Blood Pressure (Hypertension)

-Your blood pressure should ideally be 120/80 mm Hg or less.
+Your blood pressure should ideally be at 120/80 mm Hg or less.

 Obesity can increase your blood pressure.

-More fat in the body can also damage your kidneys, which helps to regulate blood pressure.
+More fat on the body can also damage your kidneys, which helps to regulate blood pressure.

 High Blood Cholesterol and Triglycerides

-Obesity tends to correlate with high blood cholesterol (not the good kind) and higher triglycerides, which can lead to an increased risk of heart disease, heart attack, and stroke.
+Obesity tends to correlate with high blood cholesterol (not the good kind) and higher triglycerides, which can both lead to increased risk of heart disease, heart attack, and stroke.

 Heart Disease